 The Aksla viewpoint is one of Ålesund’s most photographed locations, offering panoramic views over the town, harbour and surrounding islands.
 Naturally, many cruise passengers consider climbing up during their stop.

-But whether it is a good idea depends less on popularity — and more on timing, weather and crowd levels on your specific day in port.
+But whether it is a good idea depends less on popularity — and more on timing, weather and crowd levels on the day you’re visiting.

 How long does visiting Aksla realistically take?

-From the main cruise pier on the southern side of Ålesund, it takes about 15 minutes to walk to the staircase.
+From the main cruise pier on the southern side of Ålesund, it takes about 15 minutes to walk to the staircase, which starts in Byparken, the city’s park.
+Click here to see the starting point of the hike on Google Maps.

 - 10–15 minutes when it is quiet